RynTurtle/rynturtle.github.io/_posts/2024-12-30-noughts-and-crosses-program.md

 ---
 layout: post
 title: Noughts and Crosses program
 date: '2024-12-30 01:02:44 +0000'
+image: /assets/img/tictac-post.jpg
 ---

 <h3>Overview</h3>
 For my second programming assignment for university, I was challenged to create a noughts and crosses (tic tac toe) game in C++ the goals were to:
 <ul>